han-yaeger/yaeger-tutorial/docs/more-entities.md

 We are now going to add the Game Objective: the reason we want to play this game.
 Being, Hanny is going to pop air bubbles.
 They emerge from the depth of the Ocean and float upwards at random speeds.
 Some are filled with Air and some are filled with a poisonous gas.
-When Hanny pops one of those, she loses a health point.
-But when she pops an air bubble, her Bubbles popped score increases, and she earns eternal fame.
+When Hanny pops one of those, she loses a health point, but when she pops an air bubble, her Bubbles popped score increases, and she earns eternal fame.

 ### Create Air Bubbles and Poison Bubbles